 6. Reset your calculator before the exam.
 Clear all stored data and reset your calculator to its default settings the morning of the exam.
 This ensures you start with a clean slate and avoids any confusion from leftover values in memory.

-Practice with Your Calculator Before Exam Day
+How Should You Practice with Your Calculator Before Exam Day?

 This cannot be overstated: your calculator is a tool, and like any tool, you need to practice with it before you rely on it under pressure.
 Many examinees buy the TI-36X Pro a week before their exam and barely learn the basics.
 That approach leaves significant time savings on the table.